abhishekvispute/curiousapple-audits/src/Raft-Update.md

 Initially, this capital-efficient collateral was only `wstETH`.
 Then, Raft Team was looking to accept other tokens such as `rETH` and `WETH` as collateral, but they wanted to implement a cap on the total supply and maximum balance of the position. </br>
 The currently deployed contracts don't allow for this to be achieved, as they lack any consideration for supply and maximum balance per collateral token.
 Consequently, without altering the already deployed contracts, they developed a wrapped collateral token contract.
 This essentially acts as a wrapper around the underlying assets, enforcing limits on deposits. </br>
 In addition, new oracles were integrated to support the recent inclusions, and the existing ones were refactored. </br>
 This update also saw the liquidation protocol fee reduced to zero.
-This audit encompasses the security review for these updates.</br>
+This audit includes the security review for these updates.</br>

 ### **curiousapple** 🦇

-Abhishek Vispute, known online as 'curiousapple', is an independent smart contract security researcher.
+Abhishek Vispute, known online as 'curiousapple', is an independent smart contract security researcher.</br>
 Previously, he served as a lead smart contract auditor at [Macro](https://0xmacro.com/) and is currently working independently.</br>
 His auditing experience covers diverse set of protocols, including DeFi, NFTs, DAOs, and Games, in all of which he has discovered severe bugs. </br>
 You can find his previous work and contact [here](https://github.com/abhishekvispute/curiousapple-audits/blob/231caa00d7f0ba8b016b4980b300e6a2fcd93815/README.md) </br>